Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your healthcare provider says you can.
 Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let healthcare providers know you need help.

-- A constant flow of fluid may be put through your bladder catheter to flush out blood and prevent blood clots.
+- A constant flow of fluid may be put through your bladder catheter.
+The fluid will flush out blood and prevent blood clots.
 The fluid will go in one bladder catheter and out another or in and out of the same bladder catheter.

 You may bleed more than expected or get an infection.
 Your bladder, urethra, penis, or nearby tissues may be damaged.
 Your urethra may become narrow and block the flow of urine.
 The muscle at the base of your bladder may shorten and cause you to leak urine.
 Urine may leak inside your body and collect in nearby areas, such as your scrotum.
 Your kidneys may stop working properly.
 You may get a blood clot in your leg.
 This may become life-threatening.